 NCFP’s Community Foundations Family Philanthropy Network supports the special role community foundations play with philanthropic families as a trusted resource and partner.
 A National Advisory Committee, chaired by Jennifer Touchet, Vice President of Personal and Family Philanthropy at Greater Houston Community Foundation, provides strategic guidance.
-Special thanks to the Lilly Endowment and Charles Stewart Mott Foundation for the initial funding which allowed the network’s creation.

 Learn from Peers and Experts

 Network members exchange ideas, tools, stories, and effective practices through quarterly Spark Session webinars and monthly topical calls, an annual retreat, and an online library of network specific resources.
 In addition, Network members are eligible to attend the National Forum on Family Philanthropy.
 Ahead of each Forum, there is a low-cost, in-depth, skill-building workshop for Network members specially designed for community foundation staff and board.